luna404/HeRAMS-UserManual/UserGuide_en.md

 	<summary><b><i>Page 8:</b> Service Availability</i>
 	</summary>

-The Service Availability page displays multiple pages per type of service.
+The **Service Availability** page displays multiple pages per type of service.
 Each page displays:
 -	A map to spot the distribution of the MoSDs providing the selected health service
--	Donut charts to summarize
+-	Doughnut  charts to summarize
 	-	The level of service availability
 	-	The underlying causes of unavailability of the service
 -	A table displays the list of priority areas per service unavailability and the main reported underlying cause